Arizona Railway Museum

 The Arizona Railway Museum is a railroad museum located in Chandler, Arizona, United States.

 It was founded and incorporated as a non-profit organization in 1983.
 It is dedicated to the railroads of Arizona and the Southwestern United States.
 It has an extensive collection railroad rolling stock and artifacts.
-Two of items on display are listed in the National Register of Historic Places, they are the "Southern Pacific Railroad Locomotive No. SP 2562" and "Tender No. 8365" and the "Railroad Steam Wrecking Crane and Tool Car".
+Three of the items on display are listed in the National Register of Historic Places, they are the "Southern Pacific Railroad Locomotive No. SP 2562" and "Tender No. 8365", "Railroad Steam Wrecking Crane and Tool Car", and the "Tucson, Cornelia and Gila Bend Railroad Caboose No. 15".